(ENT Ear, Nose & Throat)

 Otolaryngologists diagnose and manage diseases of the sinuses, larynx (voice box), oral cavity, and upper pharynx (mouth and throat), as well as structures of the neck and face, as well as many ENT primary care problems in both children and adults.

 The ears: Hearing loss affects one in ten North Americans.
 The unique domain of otolaryngologists is the treatment of ear disorders.
-They are trained in both the medical and surgical treatment of hearing, ear infections, balance disorders, ear noise (tinnitus), nerve pain, and facial and cranial nerve disorders.
+They are trained in both the medical and surgical treatment of hearing, ear infections, ear noise (tinnitus), nerve pain, and facial and cranial nerve disorders.
 Otolaryngologists also manage congenital (birth) disorders of the outer and inner ear.

 The nose: About 35 million people develop chronic sinusitis each year, making it one of the most common health complaints in America.
 Care of the nasal cavity and sinuses is one of the primary skills of otolaryngologists.
 Management of the nasal area includes allergies and sense of smell.
 Breathing through, and the appearance of, the nose are also part of otolaryngologists' expertise.